|

 gem names.

-16 km north-northeast of Ernabella Mission, Musgrave
+has been found at the Type Locality 16 km north-northeast of Ernabella Mission, Musgrave

-Ranges, South Australia (Type Locality); along Casey
+Ranges, South Australia; along Casey

 |